mdn/content/files/en-us/web/api/filesystemsyncaccesshandle/index.md

 {{securecontext_header}}{{APIRef("File System Access API")}}

 The **`FileSystemSyncAccessHandle`** interface of the {{domxref("File System Access API", "File System Access API", "", "nocode")}} represents a synchronous handle to a file system entry.
-The synchronous nature of the file reads and writes allows for higher performance for critical methods in contexts where asynchronous operations come with high overhead, e.g., [WebAssembly](/en-US/docs/WebAssembly).

-This class is only accessible inside dedicated [Web Workers](/en-US/docs/Web/API/Web_Workers_API) for files within the [origin private file system](/en-US/docs/Web/API/File_System_Access_API#origin_private_file_system).
+This class is only accessible inside dedicated [Web Workers](/en-US/docs/Web/API/Web_Workers_API) (so that its methods do not block execution on the main thread) for files within the [origin private file system](/en-US/docs/Web/API/File_System_Access_API/Origin_private_file_system), which is not visible to end-users.

+As a result, its methods are not subject to the same security checks as methods running on files within the user-visible file system, and so are much more performant.
+This makes them suitable for significant, large-scale file updates such as [SQLite](https://www.sqlite.org/) database and [mipmap](https://en.wikipedia.org/wiki/Mipmap) modifications.

 The interface is accessed through the {{domxref('FileSystemFileHandle.createSyncAccessHandle()')}} method.